Are you e-Invoice ready? Get your free compliance assessment score in 5 minutes -Are you e-Invoice ready?Take the test now

 Who Needs to Comply?

 All suppliers to the Spanish public sector must submit invoices electronically through FACe in the FacturaE format.
 For B2B, the Royal Decree implementing the Crea y Crece Law mandates structured electronic invoices for all businesses, phased by size.
 PDF and Excel files are not considered valid electronic invoices.
-Businesses must also report invoice acceptance status and actual payment dates.
+Recipients must report rejection where applicable (an invoice not rejected is presumed accepted in the SPFE), the date of full payment and the payment due date; issuers may report collection, non-payment or differences against the dates the recipient communicated.

 Veri*factu requires compliant invoicing software that reports invoice data to AEAT in real-time.
 B2C transactions are not covered by the B2B e-invoicing mandate but may be captured by Veri*factu reporting.
 Cross-border invoices follow EU ViDA rules.